Wave-Play/pilot/README.md

 This will:
 1. Start a Next.js development server
-2. Build Pilot.js routes & link to your local server
+2. Build Pilot.js & link to your local Next.js server
 3. Start an Expo development server

 ## Basic usage